HeLiBloks/meineUltiSnippets/README.md

 # My collection of snippets

-Feel free to let them improve your workflow.
+Feel free in letting them improve/disrupt your workflow.